Advocacy is the practice of arguing or agitating for an outcome – usually on behalf of someone else.

 - What is the most effective way to influence decision-makers?

 Although there are many ways to influence a decision-maker, talking to them is always a good one.
 It’s important to always be civil, clear and concise.
-For more information, see our guide to contacting your local member of parliament.

 The Salvation Army regularly discusses a number of policy priorities with political leaders and public officials.
 These policy priorities include: